AdobeDocs/commerce-extensibility/src/pages/events/configure-commerce.md

 1. Copy the contents of the `<workspace-name>.json` file into the **Adobe I/O Workspace Configuration** field.

 1. Enter a unique identifier in the **Adobe Commerce Instance ID** field.
-This value identifies your project and routes events from Adobe Commerce to the correct `Event Provider` in Adobe I/O. The value of this field is visible in App Builder during the [creation of Event Registration](#subscribe-and-register-events).
+This unique value identifies your Commerce instance, which allows Commerce events to connect to the correct `Event Provider` in Adobe I/O. This ID corresponds to the **Provider** displayed when [subscribing to events](#subscribe-and-register-events).

    **NOTE**: The **Adobe Commerce Instance ID** field only supports alphanumeric characters, hyphens and underscores.